danieldantasdev/DesignPatternsInUse/README.md

 **Real-world example**: Let’s assume you’re a CEO with a personal assistant who acts as a "proxy," handling requests and shielding you from unnecessary distractions.
 The assistant assesses each request, prioritizing the important ones, filtering out spam, and preparing relevant info.
 Only the filtered essentials reach the CEO, who focuses on big decisions, while the assistant handles the rest.

+**The remark about usage**: Overusing proxies can add unnecessary complexity and impact performance.

 **UML diagram of Proxy pattern:**

 ![Proxy](assets/Proxy.png)